Kid-Friendly Activities in Lafayette — That Parents Will Love, Too - 510 Families

 • On sunny days, a lawn umbrella is useful to get some extra shade.

-• Tell Sideboard that you are getting to-go and eating on the lawn, they can bring your to-go order to you on the lawn.
+• Tell Sideboard that you are getting to-go and eating on the lawn.
+They can bring your to-go order to you on the lawn and even provide blankets.

 For the family where everyone seems to want something different, try Local Kitchens.
-This pick-up spot offers a variety of SF-based food items (like Senor Sisig burritos).
-Use the code NEW10 for $10 off your first order.
+This carry-out spot offers a variety of food options, including burritos, burgers, and Mediterranean.

-Location: Headlands, 3420 Mt Diablo Blvd, Ste A, Lafayette, CA
+Location: Headlands, 3420 Mt Diablo Blvd, Lafayette, CA

 Headlands Brewing Lafayette